saifalfalah/react-handbook/content/redux/index.md

 React has its own way to manage state, as you can read on the [React Beginner's Guide](https://flaviocopes.com/react/), where I introduce how you can manage State in React.

-Moving the state up in the tree works in simple cases, but in a complex app you might find you moving almost all the state up, and then down using props.
+Moving the state up in the tree works in simple cases, but in a complex app you might find you are moving almost all the state up, and then down using props.

 React in version 16.3.0 introduced the [**Context API**](https://flaviocopes.com/react/#the-context-api), which makes Redux redundant for the use case of accessing the state from different parts of your app, so consider using the Context API instead of Redux, unless you need a specific feature that Redux provides.